sujayvadlakonda/AutoAdvisor/README.md

   ```
 ## For mac user's testing the Upload File page related files:
 - confirmed to be working on window OS, but I'm not sure about mac OS
-- Adding "file_path = file_selection()" in file_select_gui() just causes file explorer to open before the button is clicked
-- Adding "return file_path" in file_selection() just causes file explorer to open before the button is clicked
-- don't put () after button commands or they'll activate before you press the button